Naiqus/Google-Keep-Encryptor/README.md

 # Google-Keep-Encryptor
-Save note as Ciphertext on keep
+A Chrome extension that can save your note as ciphertext on Google Keep.